stevenpetryk/cheesecloth/README.md

 end
 ```

-Using this in our controller is incredibly simple.
+Since our filterer extends ActiveModel, using this in our controller is incredibly simple.

 ```rb
 class EventsController < ApplicationController